(KMBN OM01) Unit 3: Supply Chain Performance

 Performance Measurement

-Performance Measurement in supply chain is like using a scoreboard to see how well a team is playing.
+Performance Measurement in the supply chain is like using a scoreboard to see how well a team is playing.
 It involves tracking different areas, or "dimensions," to understand how effectively the supply chain is running.

 Dimensions of Performance Measurement